“The Standard of Excellence in the Comprehensive Successful Treatment of Heroin Addiction.”

 - Transcranial Magnetic Stimulation is a noninvasive procedure that stimulates small sections of the brain with magnetic field generators.
 This treatment is effective at fighting depression, one of the most common root causes behind heroin addiction.

 - Neurofeedback Therapy allows counselors to see in real-time how a patient’s brain acts when they’re thinking about certain subjects or past events, and this information helps counselors make their therapy sessions more efficient and effective.
+It is available for an extra fee unless covered by insurance.

 - Nutrition and maintaining a healthy diet during and after treatment is vital to successful relapse prevention.